Horse & Pony Books:

 Reprinted many time and also translated into a number of languages throughout the world.

 First published in the UK by Harrap with original illustrations.

 Reprinted in the UK in paperback by Beaver with different illustrations by David Barnett.

 SUMMARY: Novelisation of the award winniing film White Mane (Crin-Blanc) by Albert Lamorisse

-Folco is being trained by his grandpa to become a fisherman in the Carmague marshes of France.
+Folco is being trained by his grandpa to become a fisherman in the Carmargue marshes of France.
 But he instead dreams of becoming a cowboy and capturing and training the beautiful Carmargue horses.
 One day he rescues a foal whose mother has been captured by gypsies.
+(Yep they even appear in French pony books!)
 As the foal grows into a beautiful stallion, boy and horse form a deep bond, but there are many who want to destroy the partnership.
 Will their friendship survive and will Folco ever realise his dreams?

 aka RIDERS OF THE WIND

 Publisher and date unconfirmed.

 First published in the UK as a hardback by Methuen in 1960

 Reprinted in the UK as a hardback by White Lion in 1975.